 The TransIT software developed by gts records various delivery parameters and uses algorithms, precise area planning and automated optimization processes to calculate the best route.
 Linked to a navigation solution, drivers can deliver to the branches one after the other.
 If more stops are reached per tour, the mileage savings have an effect on fuel consumption and thus on C02 emissions.
 Ergo: TransIT also offers enormous potential in terms of sustainability.
 Seven of the leading chain stores on the German bakery market have already recognized this and rely on gts.

-The experts from gts will explain the advantages of flexible and automated tour planning in detail and how it works in practice in the webinar "Fresher to the store and save CO2 at the same time - tour optimization for bakeries" on April 29th at 10 am .
+The advantages of flexible and automated route planning in detail and how it is used in practice will be explained by the experts from gts during the webinar "Fresher to the branch and still save CO2 - route optimisation for bakeries" on 29 April at 10 am.